-Connector Specification Comment Input HDMI Connector with HDCP content protection Type A (Female) [38] For digital connection of STBs to HD Ready or HD Ready 1080p TV sets.
-E-EDID support, including HDMI VSDB (Vendor-Specific Data Block) Lipsync-related fields, is required.
+Connector Specification Comment Input HDMI Connector with HDCP content protection Type A (Female) [38] E-EDID support, including HDMI VSDB (Vendor-Specific Data Block) Lipsync-related fields, is required.
+Support of HDMI-CEC is MANDATORY.
 HDCP [39] must be ON by default.
+For digital connection of STBs to TV sets.
 Support of HDMI ARC (Audio Return Channel) specified in [38] is MANDATORY at least on one input unless Output SPDIF Connector, per §6.4.2, is present.
-It's highly RECOMMENDED that 3DTV capable iDTVs interpret HDMI Vendor Specific InfoFrame packet (as per section 8.2.3 of [53]).
-HDMI input(s) on UHD TV sets SHALL support HDMI version 2.0 [79] and HDCP version 2.2 Copy Protection [80].
-3DTV capable iDTVs SHALL contain an HDMI Vendor-Specific Data Block (HDMI VSDB) in the E-EDID Data Structure as indicated in section 8.3.2 of [53].
-UHD capable inputs accept UHD video signals: - with a resolution of 3840x2160 pixels - at frame rates 25p and 50p - with a minimum supported bit depth of 8 bits - at a chroma sub-sampling rate of 4:2:0 for 50p and 4:2:2 for 25p - with minimum supported colorimetry according to BT.709 [81] Ethernet Port RJ 45 Connector Mandatory for receivers with wireline interaction channel also in case they provide (in-house) wireless access 12 .
+HDMI input(s) on UHD TV sets SHALL support HDMI version 2.0b [79] and HDCP version 2.2 Copy Protection [80].
+UHD capable inputs accept UHD video signals: - with a resolution of 3840x2160 pixels - at frame rates 25p and 50p - with a minimum supported bit depth of 8 bits - at a chroma sub-sampling rate of 4:2:0 for 50p and 4:2:2 for 25p - with minimum supported colorimetry according to BT.709 [81] Ethernet Port RJ 45 Connector Mandatory for receivers with wireline interaction channel also in case they provide (in-house) wireless access 13 .
 Smart card slot ISO 7816 1,2,3 with T=0 and T=1 For CA and non-CA applications.
 Mandatory unless a Clplus slot is available.
 Common Interface (CI Plus) EN 50 221, as explained in Chapter 8, with CI Plus extensions [37] Applicable and mandatory only for iDTVs with screen diagonal over 30cm (13").
 USB Port (Host) USB Type A Connector Compliant with USB 2.0 or later specification [52].
 For user-managed software upgrade and/or for attaching external storage media